tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Session.md

 Some notes on the above class.

 - a static class is available to any code in an application without the need to use Dependency Injection.
-- the above class requires an [IHttpContextAccessor](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.ihttpcontextaccessor) to be passed in its `Initialize()` method.
+- the above static class requires an [IHttpContextAccessor](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.ihttpcontextaccessor) to be passed in its `Initialize()` method.
-- the developer may store any object in the session, since the data is serialized to `json`.
+- using this static `Session` class the developer may store any object in the session, since the data is serialized to `json`.
 Avoid saving large data amounts to session, since the storage medium is a cookie with a limited size.
-- the `Request` property provides access to `HttpContext.Items` property.
+- the `Request` property of this static `Session` class provides access to `HttpContext.Items` property.
 That property is a generic dictionary and it is used in storing data while processing a single request.
 The lifetime of that dictionary is the lifetime of the HTTP request.
 The dictionary's contents are discarded after the request is processed.